iocon/Deodorizer-fan-controller/README.md

 The software is simple and uses a timing paradigm for control (i.e. no interrupts).
 The controller goes to sleep in the main loop if the fan is at full speed or stopped.

 ### Power usage
+The microcontroller used for the prototype uses 8-24mA in operation.
+A full power-down gets it to ~7.5mA.
+To completely stop the fan in full power-down you need to be using the MOSFET.
+A soft-power-down mode is provided for units which will be primarily mains powered, but could be on battery occasionally (this is how I'm using mine).
+It uses about 33mA (total including 2 connected fans) holding the PWM in an infinite loop at a speed that stops the fan.

 ### Notes
  * If the microcontroller has a power LED that will stay on even when it's fully halted.
 It's worth a couple mA.
 If that's an issue for your battery setup you could probably cut a trace to disable it.